 Many teachers commonly close their lesson with an exit slip for students to answer.
 These are typically short questions that reflect the content of that day’s lesson.
 Sometimes the question prompt has to do with how students feel about the material.

 In either case, a thoughtfully crafted question for a ticket-out-the-door provides teachers with a brief check for understanding.
 The teacher can review these quickly, and useful information can be gleaned about what students really got out of that class.
 It’s a great way to stack the deck in your favor for tomorrow’s lesson.

-Most classroom teachers are familiar with these and other great sources of data that may not involve numbers but are invaluable in providing them with useful information about student mastery.
+Most classroom teachers are familiar with these and other great sources of formative assessment data that may not involve numbers but are invaluable in providing them with useful information about student mastery.
 These sources of microdata often allow teachers to be proactive in guiding their instruction rather than reactive, as is more typically the case when teachers respond only to macrodata.